webprofusion-chrisc/trust-store-updater/README.md

 A cross-platform tool written in Go for updating operating system and application trust stores with new root certificates.

+Note: this tool is a prototype and not yet suitable for production use.

 ## Features

 - **Cross-platform support**: Linux, macOS, and Windows